 Invoking iostat in this way will help you find out whether throughput is different from your expectation, but not why.
 Such questions can be better answered by an extended report which can be generated by invoking iostat -x.
 Extended reports additionally include, for example, information on average queue sizes and average wait times.
+It may also be easier to evaluate the data if idle block devices are excluded using the -z switch.
 Find definitions for each of the displayed column titles in the man page of iostat (man 1 iostat).